Fate/Unlimited Codes: Gameplay

-Production
+Development

+Fate/unlimited codes was originally released for the Namco System 246 arcade system (pictured) in Japan on June 11, 2008.

-The idea of developing a fighting game genre based on the setting and characters of Fate/stay night belonged to Type-Moon co-founder and illustrator Takashi Takeuchi.
-During the last preparations for the release of a visual novel in late 2003, he along with screenwriter Kinoko Nasu was fond of the fighting game Gotcha Force.
-Capcom's production, under the impression of the gameplay of this game, decided to take up the idea of translating the basic principles of Fate/stay night into the form of confrontation between two opponents behind a game console.
-In 2007, Type-Moon together with the company Cavia Russian under the auspices of Capcom, released a comedy fighting game in the Tibi-style Fate/tiger colosseum.
-Then these companies started planning a new game scenario of the same genre for the Namco System 246 gaming machines, followed by porting to the PlayStation 2, which received Fate/unlimited codes name.
-On the publisher's side, Kazuhiro Tsuchiya was appointed producer by Type-Moon, and Takeuchi personally supervised the project.
-However, at the stage of primary game design in the summer of 2007, Cavia, due to financial difficulties, was forced to cut staff and temporarily suspend the development of all new projects, including Fate/unlimited codes.
+Fate/unlimited codes originated from Japanese illustrator Takashi Takeuchi's desire to create a fighting game based on the narrative of Fate/stay night.
+In late 2003, during the preparations for the release of Fate/stay night Takeuchi, along with author Kinoko Nasu, had taken inspiration from Capcom's third-person shooter Gotcha Force, designed by Ryuuji Higurashi.
+Under the impression of the gameplay of Fate/unlimited codes, Capcom took up the idea of translating the basic principles of Fate/stay night into a fighting game.
+In September 2007, Type-Moon and Japanese video game developer Cavia, with support from Capcom, had released the comedy-fighting gameFate/tiger colosseum in the chibi art style.

+Takeuchi had redesigned Rin for Fate/Unlimited Codes, with the idea of creating a more mature look.

-With the mediation of Tsutsii in the same year, all materials of the future game were transferred to Eighting.
-Yuki Tagava became the lead programmer for the project; Nobuyuki Irie became the designer of 3D models; and Naoto Naruse was approved as the head of the developer.
-The basis of the gameplay was based on the abilities of the characters of the original visual novel - the so-called “noble fantasies” (Jpn. 宝), which are the unique skills of the “servant” characters activated by magical energy.
+All the companies planned a new game scenario of the same genre for the Namco System 246 arcade gaming machines, followed by a port to the PlayStation 2.
+Kazuhiro Tsuchiya was appointed producer by Type-Moon, and Takeuchi had personally supervised the project.
+Cavia was later forced to cut staff and temporarily suspend the development of all new projects due to bankruptcy.
+The materials of Fate/unlimited codes were later transferred to the Japanese video game developer Eighting.
+Yuki Tagava had become the lead programmer for the project, while Nobuyuki Irie was the designer of 3D models, and Naoto Naruse was approved as the head developer.
+Basis of the gameplay was based on the abilities of the characters of the original visual novel, called “noble fantasies” (Jpn. 宝: Takara), which are the skills of the “servant” characters activated by magical energy.
 For the rest of the characters who did not possess “noble phantasms”, these blows were invented taking into account the specifics of each character formulated in the original sources.
-The upper limit of damage for all super moves to create a game balance was set to be the same for all characters and amounted to 7000 health points, despite the fact that in Fate/stay night such blows had different power.
+The upper limit of damage for all super moves to create a game balance was set to be the same for all characters.
 The simulated locations of the visual novel were used as arenas for battles.
-Each character's storyline script was written by Kinoko Nasu, although Takeuchi later admitted that due to numerous simplifications regarding the original source, these stories may be considered inferior among fans of the Fate universe.
+Each character's storyline script was written by Nasu, although Takeuchi later admitted that due to numerous simplifications regarding the original source, these stories may be considered inferior among fans of the Fate universe.